grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### MimirStartingIngesterKafkaReceiveDelayIncreasing

-This alert fires when consumption lag reported by ingester during "starting" phase is not decreasing.
+This alert fires when "receive delay" reported by ingester during "starting" phase is not decreasing.

 How it **works**: